 In 1997 he left Nottingham University to live and work as an independent writer and scholar at his home in Malta.
 He continued to write and to travel widely and was sponsored on conferences and lecture tours in the Far East by both the Commonwealth Association of Architects and the British Council.
 In 2003, at Norman Foster's request, he worked as co-curator with Foster on the Royal Academy's Summer Exhibition "Sky High: Vertical Architecture" for which he coined the term in the subtitle - a new term for innovations in high-rise architecture which has since been widely accepted.

 In 2004, sponsored by the late Harry Seidler he immigrated to Australia under the special category of Distinguished Talent, gaining his Australian citizenship in 2007.
 During the same period he taught at both the University of Sydney (USYD) and the University of New South Wales (UNSW), where he created and ran his Vertical Architecture STudio (VAST).
 He also continued to lecture and teach in other countries and was selected as Hyde Chair of Excellence in Architecture for 2008 at the University of Nebraska, Lincoln (UNL), where he also ran a VAST program based in the city centre.
 In 2012 he was awarded a PhD by the University of Sydney for his doctoral thesis, "The Extended Self: Architecture, Memes and Minds," an edited and expanded version of which recently won a major international book award.
 In the same year he returned to the UK to live in Northern Ireland, where he was appointed Honorary Visiting Professor at Belfast School of Architecture, Ulster University.
-In 2017 he resettled in France and now lives with his partner Margaret in Champigny Sur Marne, a suburb of Paris on the River Marne.
+In 2017 he moved to France where he now lives with his partner Margaret in the Paris suburb of Champigny Sur Marne.
 He continues a busy writing schedule and is currently working on two new books.